What Is A Breeder is a gentle, prideful reminder of why dog breeders do what we do and the people who inspire us.

 A reader sent a copy of What Is A Breeder which he said was "all over the internet" but the author was not credited nor did they include the dedication.
 Annoyed, I rifled through filing cabinets and found the original in Kennel Review Magazine, a yellowed copy from The Dog Newspaper in 1986 and a later reprint from the original Canine Chronicle newspaper.
 Then, memories flooding back because it was my husband who had inspired me to write it, I reached up to the top library shelf and retrieved The World Of The Akita - T.F.H. publications © 1996 and yep, there it was in "Chapter Eight – Breeding The Best".

 I sat there lost in thought, aching for Bill Andrews who made being "a good breeder" possible; his support, his intuitiveness about which bitch to keep and his strong arms to hold me when I cried over a lost puppy.
 I think about how others are struggling with their own dreams and genetic puzzles and the pups that didn't turn out.
-If this old article helps you stay the path, I'm happy to share it provided my husband is credited for the inspiration.
-The Dedication is to all the true breeders for whom it was written.
+If this old article helps you stay the path, I'm happy to share it. (reprint permission granted, see terms below)

 ABOUT BEING A BREEDER - INTRODUCTION

-Failure to commit to ethics and excellence explains why so many would-be breeders wander aimlessly from one dead end to another.
+It is unwavering commitment to ethics and excellence.
 AKC records reveal that it takes about five years before most people give up.
 Only a handful spurn the short cuts, and making a personal resolution to arrive at their destination, begin the climb to high ground.

 Make no mistake - walking the lofty path of commitment is the exact opposite of having one's head in the clouds!
 It means being grounded in a realistic obligation to the breed, to the sport, and most of all, to personal standards of integrity.